The Best Paint Brushes for Painting Furniture

 How to remove brush strokes from painted furniture

 Once the paint is dry (read the back of the can for a specific dry time) use 220 grit or 150 grit sandpaper to remove the brush marks.
-Learn more about sandpaper for furniture painting here.
+Learn more about the best sandpaper for furniture painting here, including what grit sandpaper to use for different purposes.

-Once they have been removed, then you can use the tips above to paint the next coat of paint on without leaving brush strokes behind.
+Once you’ve removed the brush marks, you can use the tips above to paint the next coat without leaving brush strokes behind.

 Best Paint Brush for Furniture